rradams/MUSA550_Final/_posts/2022-12-13-results-caveats.md

 toc_sticky: false
 ---

 My model, trained and tested on more than 76,000 home sales in highway towns, predicted that my in-laws' home value will **increase by 35%**.
-Congrats, Ken and Val!
+Congrats!

 ## Limitations
-Before you get too excited - I should mention the limits of this estimation.
+In-laws: before you get too excited - I should mention the limits of this estimation.

 First, as you know, **I am not a real estate expert of any kind**, so don't take this figure as expert advice.
 It's just an estimate.